 Chicken and Egg Products

 Chicken: There are many different cuts of chicken.
 The most popular cuts are the breast and the tenderloin.
-Other cuts include the wings, thighs, the drumsticks, and the wings.
+Other cuts include the thighs, the drumsticks, and the wings.
 Look at the picture below to see the cuts and where they come out of a whole chicken.
 Chicken can also be further processed, meaning the whole chicken is cut up into the different parts, and made into something more, like ready to eat BBQ wings, chicken burger patties, sausages, and much more!

 Eggs: Once a hen lays an egg, it is collected and taken to a processing plant.
 At the plant, the eggs are washed and sanitized with a chlorine solution, inspected for cracks in the shell, and graded.
 The grades are AA, A, or B and they are determined by candling, or shinning a light into the egg to check the size of the air bubble; the smaller the air bubble, the fresher the egg.
 They are also sorted by size, ranging from jumbo to peewee.
 The eggs are packaged in cartons and sent off to the grocery store.
 However, not all eggs are sold in the shell.
 Some go to the breaking room.
 There the eggs are cracked and put into bags, processed, and sold as liquid eggs.
-Liquid eggs are sold in grocery stores (think EggBeaters) and to restaurants, hospitals, or any places that makes a lot of eggs.
+Liquid eggs are sold in grocery stores (think EggBeaters) and to restaurants, hospitals, or any places that make a lot of eggs.

 Egg Production and Nutrition Video